 If you decide to proceed with imputation of missing values based on algorithms, here are some options:

-Generative imputation.
-If the data consists of images or text and portions are unobserved, for example, parts of the image are obscured, then generative methods can be used to fill in missing pixels in the image or missing words in text.
+If the data consist of images or text and portions are unobserved, for example, parts of the image are obscured, then generative methods can be used to fill in missing pixels in the image or missing words in text.

 To demonstrate some of these techniques, consider this simple 6 x 3 DataFrame.